pip-services/pip-services-docs/content/en/node/couchbase/persistence/couchbase_persistence.md

 #### createBucketFilter
-Creates a filter that includes a collection name in it.
+Creates a filter that includes a collection's name in it.

 > `protected` createBucketFilter(filter: string): string